kokarare1212/librespot-python/README.md

 This project was developed to make the music streaming service Spotify available on any device.

+## Attention!

+This repository has been completely rewritten from the transplant.<br>
+There may be some functions that are not implemented yet.<br>
+If so, please feel free to open an issue.

 ## Note

 It is still in the idea stage, so there is a possibility of unintended behavior